programat/programat/README.md

 ### Hello, I'm Egor 👋

-Computer Science Student | Backend Python Developer
+Computer Science Student | Highload Backend Developer

 Passionate about crafting efficient backend solutions and exploring the intricacies of computer vision.
 Committed to continuous learning and applying theoretical knowledge to practical challenges.